imxiejie/ThinkVim/tutorial/tutorial.md

 - if you have vimscript skill and not a vim beginner, want change this config to your own config ,you can edit the `core/dein/plugins.yaml`.

-the keymap of plugins you should config it in `local_settings.vim`,th same as installed plugins,if you want follow master branch use `local_settings.vim`,if you want change to your own config you can edit the `core/plugins/allkey.vim`.
+the keymap of plugins you should config it in `custom.vim`,th same as installed plugins,if you want follow master branch use `custom.vim`,if you want change to your own config you can edit the `core/plugins/allkey.vim`.

 example: